kairos-io/kairos/docs/content/en/docs/Installation/manual.md

 ## Installation

-To start the installation, run from the console the following command:
+To start the installation, run the following command from the console:

 ```bash
 sudo kairos-agent manual-install --device "auto" $CONFIG